makers-for-life/makair/README.md

 **3D printable COVID-19 DIY respirator.
 Aims at helping hospitals cope with a possible shortage of professional respirators during the outbreak.**

+Contributions are welcome!
+Makers, developers, university teachers / researchers and medical teams collaborated on this project.

 ---

 # Concept